yyiilluu/DeepCluster/docs/index.md

 ```
 > job uuid is the identifier to track training progress, stream log and download artifacts

 congratulations!
-Now you have successfully submit a training job with DeepCluster.
+Now you have successfully submit a training job to DeepCluster.

-## Check job progress and download artifact
+## Manage training jobs
-You can check the progress of the training using job_uuid you got when submit the training job
+You can check the progress using:
 ```
 dccli progress
 ```
-Optionally, you can provide ```--job_uuid <job uuid>``` to comnand line if you have more than one job
+Optionally, you can provide ```--job_uuid <job uuid>``` to comnand line if you have more than one job:
-You will see something like this if it is successful

 ```
 ===========================================
             Check Job Progress